LoopKit/loopdocs/docs/loop-3/omnipod.md

 If you are using a development branch and choose Omnipod 5 Pod Type and have not previously gotten a certificate, one will be automatically downloaded for you.

+* Be sure to read the [Omnipod 5 FAQs](../faqs/omnipod-faqs.md#is-omnipod-5-available-for-open-beta-testing){: target="_blank" }
-* This one-time step that requires internet access
+* This one-time step requires internet access
 * Once a certificate is successfully downloaded, you will be taken to the [Pair Pod](#pair-pod) screen for Omnipod 5

-For more information, see [Omnipod 5 Support](#omnipod-5-support).
+If you already have the required certificate, you will see a green check mark on the [Omnipod 5 Support](#omnipod-5-support) row at the bottom of your Omnipod screen.
+In that case, selecting Omnipod 5 as a Pod Type takes you straight to the Pair O5 Pod screen.

 - - -